chung-leong/pb2zig/rollup-plugin-pb2zig/README.md

 # rollup-plugin-pb2zig

-Rollup-plugin-pb2zig is a [Rollup](https://rollupjs.org/) plugin that uses pb2zig to translate a Pixel Bender kernel into Zig, then with the help of [Zigar](https://github.com/chung-leong/zigar/tree/main/rollup-plugin-zigar#rollup-plugin-zigar)'s Rollup plugin compile the resulting code to WebAssembly, which then can be use in a web project.
-It also provides additional functions for offloading processing to web workers.
+[Rollup](https://rollupjs.org/) plugin that uses pb2zig to translate a Pixel Bender kernel into Zig, then with the help of [Zigar](https://github.com/chung-leong/zigar/tree/main/rollup-plugin-zigar#rollup-plugin-zigar)'s Rollup plugin, compiles the resulting code into WebAssembly.
+It also provides additional functions for offloading image processing to web workers.

 The plugin is Vite-compatible and is designed to work correctly when in serve mode.